Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/Activities/04_takefive/unsolved/readme.md

 ### Instructions

-Using only the command line, complete the following tasks from within the `/03-student/day1/take_5/` folder in your Ubuntu virtual machine:
+Using only the command line, complete the following tasks from within the `/03-student/day1/take_5/` folder in your Ubuntu VM:

   1. Create a folder called `Internal_Investigation_Employee_A`.